bhonore32/Azure-Computation-and-Networking-/README.md

 <h2>High-Level Steps</h2>

-- Create a windows 10 VM and ubuntu VM
+- Create a windows 10 and ubuntu OS in an azure VM
 - Download wireshark on windows 10 VM with ICMP traffic filter only
 - Open NSG on ubuntu VM enabling all traffic flow
-- Observe different protocols of traffic
+- Observe various traffic protocols

 <h2>Actions and Observations</h2>